watal/draft-watal-spring-srv6-sfc-sr-aware-functions/draft-watal-spring-srv6-sfc-with-sr-aware-functions.md

 The set of endpoints and color is transmitted as described in {{!I-D.draft-ietf-idr-ts-flowspec-srv6-policy}}.

 # Management Plane
-MP is responsible for handling instances and monitoring resources and quality of service (QoS).
+MP is responsible for configuring instances, monitoring resources, and maintaining services.
-MP Southbound Interfaces are specific to individual services and hardware architectures.
-Therefore, details on each manager are outside the scope of this document.
+MP Southbound Interfaces are specific to individual services and hardware architectures, therefore, details on each manager are outside the scope of this document.

 ~~~ drawing
  +--------------- SRv6 SFC Managers ---------------+